andreaskoch/allmark/README.md

 	- `ThemeFolderName`: The name of the folder that contains all theme assets (js, css, ...) (default: `"theme"`)
 	- `Hostname`: The ip-address or hostname that shall be used (e.g. `"0.0.0.0"`, `"127.0.0.1"`, `"localhost"`, `"www.example.com"`)
 	- `Http`
-		- Enabled: If set to `true` http is enabled.
+		- `Enabled`: If set to `true` http is enabled.
 If set to `false` http is disabled.
-		- PortNumber: 0-65535 (0 means that a random port will be allocated)
+		- `PortNumber`: 0-65535 (0 means that a random port will be allocated)
 	- `Https`
 		- `Enabled`: If set to `true` https is enabled.
 If set to `false` https is disabled.
 		- `PortNumber`: 0-65535 (0 means that a random port will be allocated)
 		- `CertFileName`: The filename of the SSL certificate in the `.allmark/certs`-folder (e.g. `"cert.pem"`, `"cert.pem"`)
 		- `KeyFileName`: The filename of the SSL certificate key file in the `.allmark/certs`-folder (e.g. `"cert.key"`)
 		- `Force`: If set to `true` and if http and https are enabled all http requests will be redirected to http.
 If set to `false` you can use https alongside http.
+	- `Authentication`
+		- `Enabled`: If set to `true` basic-authentication will be enabled.
+If set to `false` basic-authentication will be disabled. **Note**: Even if set to `true`, basic authentication will only be enabled if HTTPs is forced.
+		- `UserStoreFileName`: The filename of the [htpasswd-file](http://httpd.apache.org/docs/2.2/programs/htpasswd.html) that contains all authorized usernames, realms and passwords/hashes (default: `"users.htpasswd"`).
 - `Web`
 	- `DefaultLanguage`: An [ISO 639-1](http://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) two-letter language code (e.g. `"en"` → english, `"de"` → german, `"fr"` → french) that is used as the default value for the `<html lang="">` attribute (default: `"en"`).
 	- `DefaultAuthor`: The name of the default author (e.g. "John Doe") for all documents in your repository that don't have a `author: Your Name` line in the meta-data section.